 If you are experiencing wireless connectivity issues, the first thing to do is request an appointment for one of our technology support staff to come and check things out for you.
-You can do this by entering a support request in the Tech Excel system.
+You can do this by entering a support request on the IT Support Services website.
 Simply input your information and one of our staff will be in touch with you to set up an appointment.
 If the issue turns out to be something that requires more assistance than the staff member can provide, they will escalate the support request to the appropriate personnel.

 Follow the steps below to connect your device to the wired Appalachian State University network:

-- Plug your ethernet cable into the port in the wall (each room should have one ethernet port per bed)
+- Plug your ethernet cable into the port in the wall (each room has one port per bed).

-- Once connected, open a web browser (Chrome, Safari, etc.) and go to http://netreg.appstate.edu
+- Once connected, open a web browser and go to the NetReg website.

-- Log in using your Appalachian username and password and follow the steps to register your device
+- Log in using your Appalachian State University username and password and follow the steps to register your device.

-- After 10-20 minutes reboot your device for the registration to take effect
+- After 15 minutes reboot your device for the registration to take effect.

 All freshmen students may apply for any RLC at the same time they submit their online housing application.
 Students indicating an interest in RLCs on their housing application will be automatically directed to the appropriate RLC application(s) once their housing application has been successfully submitted.
 Students applying to RLCs will have the option to choose and rank up to three community preferences.
 We will do our best to honor students' first choice whenever possible.

 Students applying for RLCs who have a roommate preference need to make sure that their requested roommate has also applied to the same RLCs.
-In the event that a student has applied to an RLC and selected a roommate who has not, the RLC application may not be considered.
+In the event that a student who has applied to an RLC selects a roommate who has not, the RLC application may not be considered.

-If you have completed your housing application and did not indicate an interest in an RLC but have decided to apply, then it's not too late!
-You may still edit your housing application by logging into the Housing Management System (HMS) and indicating an interest in RLCs.
-You will then be prompted to fill out your RLC application.
+If you have completed your housing application and did not indicate an interest in RLCs but have decided to apply then it's not too late!
+You may still submit an RLC application by logging into the University Housing Portal and filling out an RLC application.

 Review of applications will begin during the first week in April and continue through June or until all available spaces are filled.
 It is important that students check their Appalachian State University email account regularly since acceptance notifications will be sent to that account as soon as they are accepted into a community.